moggieuk/ERCF-Springy/README.md

 <img src="doc/Break_Off_Tabs_Selector_Cart.png" width="400" alt="ERCF Springy Cross Section">

 * Break away the 3 numbered supports from the Selector Cart.

+* Press a M3 heatset at the back of the spring hole.
+Putting on the heatset on a M2 allen or small screwdriver will help guide it.
+CAREFULLY with a steady hand, press the heatset into the base of the hole without deforming the surrounding plastic.

-Fit the spring (and spacer if necessary) into the cart.
-Insert the servo assemply spring side first then depress the pivot side and secure the servo pivot with a M3x12mm SHCS bolt -- it should just reach the backside of the brass insert.
+* Fit the spring and spring cap into the cart.
+Insert the servo assemply spring side first then depress the pivot side and secure the servo pivot with a M3x20mm SHCS bolt (the same one that will later hold the encoder).

 It should articulate similar to this video: (https://www.youtube.com/shorts/Brj2L9Y7NeA)

-* Add back the encoder changing the one M3x8mm to a M3x6mm SHCS (fits into the other side of the brass insert shared with the servo pivot).
+* Add back the encoder changing the one M3x8mm to a M3x20mm SHCS (fits into the other side of the brass insert shared with the servo pivot).

 * Secure the servo wiring as shown in the picture.
 The *small* loop will provide necessary free movement to prevent strain on the wire. **Don't fit the servo arm at this stage.**